zshi719/2025-Data-24100/README.md

 ### Project (Group)

 Over the course of the quarter you and your group will be working on a large software engineering project.
-This project will have multiple deliverables during the quarter that you will need to complete as we build up to our final API.
+This project will have multiple deliverables during the quarter that you will need to complete as we build up to our final API and backend.

 This grade is assigned as a group.